 Each student will receive a grade (A, B, C, D, or E) based on their achievement in the course.
 In Mathematics, grades have been further differentiated to nine levels (A10, A9, B8, B7, C6, C5, D4, D3 and E2).
-The grade awarded is reported on the student's Record of School Achievement.

 Teachers use Stage 5 Course Performance Descriptors to determine Stage 5 grades.
 The descriptors are used across all schools in the state to ensure consistency.
-Course Performance Descriptors are sent to students with their initial pack for each subject in which they are enrolled.
+Course Performance Descriptors are available for students to download for each course on the FSDE eLearning site.